yymgch/chaosgan/README.md

-This repository is a collection of code used in the paper 'Evaluating generation of chaotic time series by convolutional generative adversarial networks' by Y. Tanaka and Y. Yamaguti.
+This repository is a collection of code used in the paper [Evaluating generation of chaotic time series by convolutional generative adversarial networks](https://arxiv.org/abs/2305.16729) by Y. Tanaka and Y. Yamaguti.

 This repository contains code to define and train GAN models for generating chaotic time series and to analyze the generated time series nonlinear time series.